dogfoodprices/dogfoodprices.co.uk/astro/src/pages/terms-and-conditions.md

 ## Information About Us

-dogfoodprices.co.uk is a site operated by DogFoodPrices ("We").
+dogfoodprices.co.uk is a site operated by Dog Food Prices ("We").

 ## Changes To These Terms